 • operation with an automated pressure switch,

-• two manometers for monitoring operating pressure and pressure in the air tank,
+• two manometers for monitoring operating pressure and air receiver pressure,

 • direct connection of the compressor to the drive,